Costa Rica is an eco-tourism dream destination. Nearly 25% of the country is covered in protected jungle, with exotic wildlife.

 Arenal is the adventure mecca of Costa Rica.
 Watched over by the cone-shaped silhouette of Arenal Volcano, it’s the place to go for wild hikes, whitewater rafting, and waterfall chasing in the rainforests.

 The spot has also become a bit of a hub for eco hotels, which you’ll find in abundance on the outskirts of the volcano park and around Arenal Lake.
+More tourists visit Costa Rica for a week and tend to travel around.

 Why stay in Arenal?